kimfom01/Algorithms/README.md

 # Algorithms

 I love algorithms and I want to use this repo to track my learning journey.

-List of algoritms so far
+List of algoritms so far:
 Searching Algorithms
 * Linear Search
 * Binary Search

 Sorting Algorithms
 * Bubble Sort
 * Selection Sort
 * Insertion Sort